top of page

 2. Please read my cancellation policy before booking your assessment.

-All this information provided is for clarity and is direct in nature to avoid confusion, designed to reduce administrative burden, and to save precious spoons (or energy if you do not know this analogy).
+All this information is provided for clarity and informed consent, is direct in nature to avoid confusion, is designed to reduce administrative burden, and saves precious spoons (or energy if you do not know this analogy).

 Psychological Assessment